Once every four years, millions of sockeye salmon return home to Pacific Coast rivers

 We do know that these enigmatic fish are responsible for the gigantism associated

-with the towering coastal rainforests of Alaska and BC.
+with the towering coastal rainforests of Alaska and British Columbia.

 Salmon are the reason the region’s grizzly bears, who gorge on the fatty fish ahead